instadeepai/Mava/README.md

 We plan to iteratively expand Mava in the following increments:

-- 🌴 Support for more environments.
-- 🔁 More robust recurrent systems.
-- 🌳 Support for non JAX-based environments.
-- 🦾 Support for off-policy algorithms.
-- 🎛 Continuous action space environments and algorithms.
-- Add sebulba to more algorithms
+- Add sebulba versions of more algorithms

 Please do follow along as we develop this next phase!